localrivet/gomcp/README.md

 ## Basic Usage

-The core logic resides in the `pkg/mcp` package.
+The core logic resides in the root package (`github.com/localrivert/gomcp`).

 ### Implementing an MCP Server